IPESE/REHO/docs/sections/1_Overview.rst

    :align: center

 :Version: |version| |release|
-:Date: |today|
+:Last update: |today|
-:Version main developers: Dorsan Lepour, Joseph Loustau, Cédric Terrier (EPFL)
+:Authors: Dorsan Lepour, Joseph Loustau, Cédric Terrier
-:Short summary: Renewable Energy Hub Optimizer (REHO) - A Comprehensive Decision Support Tool for Sustainable Energy System Planning
+:Short summary: Renewable Energy Hub Optimizer (REHO) - A Decision Support Tool for Renewable Energy Communities

 The transition to sustainable energy systems in the face of growing renewable energy adoption and electrification is a complex and critical challenge.
 Renewable Energy Hub Optimizer (REHO) emerges as a powerful decision support